swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 - v2: Thanks to the introduction of `Task.unsafeCurrent` in Structured Concurrency, we're able to amend this proposal to:
   - allow access to task-locals from *synchronous* functions,
   - link to the [ConcurrentValue](https://forums.swift.org/t/pitch-3-concurrentvalue-and-concurrent-closures/43947) proposal and suggest it would be used to restrict what kinds of values may be stored inside task locals.
+  - introduce specialized limited storage for specialized trace keys, to be carried even through detached tasks.
   - rewordings and clarifications.
 - v1: Initial draft